ChuloWay/FoodTrucks/README.md

 2. Navigate to the project directory.
 3. Install the dependencies using `npm install`.
 4. Set up your environment variables, including the Mapbox API key.
-5. Start the server using `npm start`.
+5. Start the server using `npm run start:dev`.

 ## Usage